Sign In Register

 Safety Score1.0 / 5.0

-Dyer has an average annual temperature of 59°F (15°C).
+Dyer enjoys a temperate climate with an average annual temperature of 59°F (15°C).
 Winters average 36°F in January while summers reach 80°F in July.
-Annual precipitation is 54.7 inches.
+The area gets 299 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 54.7 inches (wetter than the 38-inch national average).
+The area receives 3.1 inches of snow annually.
 Air quality is rated Good with a median AQI of 31.
+82% of days have good air quality.
+The city sits at an elevation of 336 feet.

 Temperature